webpack/webpack.js.org/content/get-started/index.md

 Open `index.html` in your browser to see the result of a successful bundle.
 You should see a page with the following text: 'Hello webpack'.

+## Using ES6 modules with webpack

+Noticed the use of [ES6 module import](https://developer.mozilla.org//en-US/docs/Web/JavaScript/Reference/Statements/import) (alias ES2015, *harmony*) in `app/index.js`?
+Although `import`/`export` statements are not supported in browsers (yet), using them is fine since webpack will replace those instructions with an ES5 compatible wrapper code.
+Inspect `dist/bundle.js` to convince yourself.

 ## Using webpack with a config